 - Advice gathered during assessment (also names the lead professional – Section K)

 Some sections may be blank, for example section J and C may not be relevant for your child.
-The plan will be the main document used by anyone working with your child.
+The plan will become the main document used by anyone working with your child.

 Further Information / help.

 A helpful video detailing the process in Bath and North East Somerset but you should find it is similar in most authorities:

 There are lots of acronyms flying about in this post so you may want to have a look at the glossary for more information on what they mean.

 You can get information about EHCPs on the government website.